Climate Change

 Private investments and commercial loans are likely to dominate the sum of USD 1.3 trillion per year pledged for poor and most vulnerable countries

-Multilateral Development Banks (MDBs) announced projections for their contributions to climate action as $170 billion per year by 2030, with $120 for low- and middle-income countries.
+Multilateral development banks (MDBs) announced projections for their contributions to climate action as USD 170 billion per year by 2030, of which USD 120 billion for low- and middle-income countries.

 For instance, China is active overseas through climate finance development agencies, multilateral development banks, climate funds, export credits and bilateral loans.
 The country avoided specifying figures and purposes and opted to participate on a voluntary basis.